Zlocrax/KALI-NETHUNTER-2024/README.md

 chmod +x ~/.vnc/xstartup
 vncserver

 I am on a rootless device but as you can see I have rooted nethunter.
-I have spent my own free time  working on this so any feedback would be much appreciated thank you.

-Any questions feel free to ask.
+I have spent my own free time working on this.
+So any feedback would be much appreciated thank you, any questions feel free to ask.

-A better way to install NH as kali broke the nethunter code 2023 my way the rooted way is now one of the only ways as of 2024 with 0 errors 0 bugs 0 stress I have spent hours puzzling the Pieces together to get it working again of my own free will so Everyone can have access to a linux distro no matter if your Device is rooted or not and best part about it it doesnt touch your main OS so enjoy my freinds
+A better way to install NH as kali broke the nethunter code 2023, my way the rooted way is now one of the only ways as of 2024 with 0 errors 0 bugs 0 stress.
+I have spent hours puzzling the Pieces together to get it working again of my own free will, so Everyone can have access to a linux distro.
+No matter if your Device is rooted or not and best part about it it doesnt touch your main OS so enjoy my freinds.

 With thanks to https://github.com/EXALAB and https://github.com/gujjwal00 who without them this wouldn't be possible